All Products

 • View policies: On the Policy Configuration tab, view all created policies.
 Search by asset, protection rule ID, or template name.

-• Edit a policy: Find the target policy and click Edit in the Actions column to modify the configuration.
-Use the control in the Status column to enable or disable the policy.
+• Edit a policy: Find the policy and click Edit in the Actions column.
+Use the Status column to enable or disable the policy.

-• Clone a policy: Find the target policy and click Copy in the Actions column to create a copy.
+• Clone a policy: Find the policy and click Copy in the Actions column.

-• Delete a policy: Find the target policy and click Delete in the Actions column.
-The associated assets are no longer protected after deletion.
+• Delete a policy: Find the policy and click Delete in the Actions column.
+Associated assets are no longer protected after deletion.